The Best Antivirus of 2019 to Protect Windows 10

 And you can take a few extra steps to ensure you are safe online with a PC: Use a VPN to protect your internet traffic, an end-to-end encrypted messaging app to keep people from spying on your communications, and a password manager to keep track of login credentials.

-But if you are looking for a place to start with keeping your Windows device secure, a good first step is to run antivirus software, which monitors your app downloads and keeps an watches for suspicious software behavior.
+But if you are looking for a place to start with keeping your Windows device secure, a good first step is to run the best antivirus software, which monitors your app downloads and watches for malicious software and suspicious software behavior.

-And here's the first important thing for you to know: Microsoft Defender -- the free antivirus and security software that comes free with Windows 10 and until recently was called Windows Defender -- does a fine job of protecting your PC.
+And here's the first important thing for you to know about the best antivirus solutions: Microsoft Defender -- the free antivirus program and security software that comes free with Windows 10 and until recently was called Windows Defender -- does a fine job of protecting your PC.
 (Amazingly, Microsoft provided no built-in protection for Windows back in the days of Windows 98 and XP.)
 Using Microsoft Defender should be your starting point for security on Windows, and most users will find they don't need to go any further.

-However, you can make the case that the Windows security ecosystem is healthier when users don't depend on just one company for protection.
-If you favor robust platform diversity, you can easily find solid malware protection from third-party security companies that are up to the task of guarding your PC for free.
+However, you can make the case that the Windows security ecosystem is healthier when users don't depend on just one company for protection from a virus.
+If you favor robust platform diversity, you can easily find solid virus or malware protection from third-party security companies that are up to the task of guarding your PC for free.
 And most let you also protect all your devices with an annual subscription -- though, it's important to note, that's largely unnecessary outside the Windows realm.

-To that end, we've put together a list of our favorite Windows antivirus software, encompassing both free and subscription options.
-These picks are a combination of recommendations from independent third-party labs AV-Test and AV-Comparatives and our hands-on testing.
+To that end, we've put together a list of the best antivirus solutions for Windows, encompassing both free antivirus programs and subscription options.
+These picks of the best antivirus programs are a combination of recommendations from independent third-party labs AV-Test and AV-Comparatives and our hands-on testing.

 Note that CNET may get a share of revenue from the sale of the products featured on this page.